sekthor/portfolio/content/articles/qrquiz/index.md

 What now?
 Code away!

+1. I need a sever, that can handle submission of new quizzes, generate a "qr puzzle" and let users solve the puzzle by solving the quiz.
 1. I like go.
 I will write it in go.
 1. I need a way to generate QR codes in a data format that I can work with.
    Meaning, I need to be able to generate QR codes and then manipulate them in a way, where I can get the coordinates of individual pixels.